sarraKs/LoanServiceProject/README.md

     pip install -r requirements.txt

-- From within the customer-service/ folder, run:
+- From within the customer-service folder, run:

     uvicorn main:app --reload

+- From within the client folder, run :

+    python main.py

+- To confirm data in db :

+    docker exec -it loan_postgres psql -U user1 -d loans_db

+- in the following prompt : loans_db=#

+    SELECT * FROM loan_requests;

+- to quit database :

+    \q